Importance of Brand Safety in Performance Marketing

 mFilterIt Brand Safety Suite:

-- Brand Safety (Incent Tracker): An automated tracker that tracks 100+ incent / porn etc. apps on a daily basis and ensure that customer app is not present there.
+Brand Safety (Incent Tracker): An automated tracker that tracks 100+ incent / porn, etc., apps daily and ensures that the customer app is not present.
 If the brand appears on the blacklisted locations, our automated system clicks on the ad to identify the publisher.

-- Coupon/Referral Tracker: The solution tracks coupon codes for your brand and tracks which publishers are running them at different placements.
-This provides transparency to the brand and allows the advertiser to easily understand the source of performance for different partners and takedown partners which are running brand unsafe activities.
+Coupon/Referral Tracker: The solution tracks coupon codes for your brand and tracks which publishers are running them at different placements.
+This provides transparency to the brand and allows the advertiser to quickly understand the source of performance for different partners and takedown partners running brand-unsafe activities.